A Defending Digital fan listened to a podcast episode I shared about securing your credit and debit cards, then she said,

 So, you should use a digital wallet or mobile payment app instead of a credit card, debit card, check, or other “traditional” form of payment whenever it’s an option.

-Of course, there are still things you should do to increase your security as you use digital wallets or mobile payment apps.
+Of course, there are still security risks with digital wallets and mobile payment apps.
+So, it’s worth taking steps to to increase your security as you use them.
 Let’s take a look at them.

 Use a Reputable Wallet/App